 - Universality: Each person should possess the biometric trait which is being used.
 For example, everyone has a face but it is not the case with GAIT biometric (for wheelchair users).

 - Uniqueness: No two persons must be same in terms of the biometric trait being used i.e. everyone must be unique in terms of the biometric trait being used.

-- Performance: Biometric trait must be invariant over time i.e. it shouldn’t change over time.
+- Permanence: Biometric trait must be invariant over time i.e. it shouldn’t change over time.

 - Collectability: Biometric trait must be easily measurable.

-- Performace: Processing of the biometric trait must be accurate and fast.
+- Performance: Processing of the biometric trait must be accurate and fast.